Tawaf is performed seven times to follow the Sunnah of Prophet Muhammad (PBUH) and symbolize completeness and spiritual purification.

 (We start with that with which Allah started)

-The pilgrim must then climb up on the Safa hill to a point from where the Ka’bah is visible.
-He/she should face the Ka’bah, raise his/her hand and supplicate to Allah (SWT).
-The pilgrim is free to make whatever dua he/she desires.
-According to a hadith, the Holy Prophet (PBUH) recited the following dua as praise:
+The pilgrim must then climb up the Safa hill to a point where the Ka’bah is visible.
+They should face the Ka’bah, raise their hand, and supplicate to Allah (SWT).
+The pilgrim is free to make whatever dua they desire.

 “Laa ilaaha ill-Allah wahdahu laa shareeka lah, lahu’l-mulk, wa lahu’l-hamd, wa huwa ‘ala kulli shay’in qadeer.
 Laa ilaaha ill-Allah wahdah, anjaza wa’dah, wa nasara ‘abdah, wa hazamaa al-ahzaaba wahdah”